eForms Logo

 Illinois Deed Forms

-The Illinois deed forms are the legal method for one person to convey real estate or real property to another.
-The person transferring the property is typically called the grantor and the person receiving the property is typically called a grantee.
-Transfers are usually completed after the buyer has made sure to research the property to know what interest he or she is buying.
-This is called a title search or property search.
-In addition, after the document is signed, it is important to make sure the original is filed by the grantee at the local county recorder.
+Illinois deed forms are the legal method for conveying real estate or real property.
+The person transferring the property is typically called the grantor, and the person receiving the property is typically called a grantee.
+Transfers are usually completed after the buyer has researched the property to determine what interest they are buying.

 Deed Types (4)